Thank you to our community stakeholders!

 - Dr. Mark Scott, Superintendent of Schools, March 2, 2016

 An Education Special Purpose Local Option Sales Tax (E-SPLOST) is a one-cent sales tax that lasts a maximum of five years or until the established cap is reached.
 Legislation enacted in 1985 allows school districts the option to ask voters for the ability to levy and collect a one percent sales tax to help fund school improvements.
 It can be used to pay for capital projects or to retire debt, but cannot be used to pay government operating expenses, such as salaries.

-A continuation of the E-SPLOST would provide funds to improve safety and security, facilities, technology and transportation.
-Overall the funds would be used to create safer and better learning environments.
+The priorities for the 2017-2022 E-SPLOST are safety, facilities, technology, instructional materials, and transportation.
+Specific projects can be found on our Facilities page.
+Overall the funds will be used to create safer and better learning environments.

 E-SPLOST Endorsed By:

 City of Warner Robins